exoctl/exoctl/README.md

 ## Setting Up / Building

-To develop the project and perform the build, the following steps are necessary:
+To develop the project and perform the build, the following steps are necessary verify [documentation/build]()